teaching-physics/liquid-oscillations-Utube/README.md

 # liquid-oscillations-Utube
-This repository contains the data and simulation that recreate the results of an experiment of oscillations of a liquid column in a U tube
+## This repository contains the data and simulation shown in the paper: Modelling and experimental approach for damped oscillations of a liquid column in U-Tubes.